jepstein-eagle/adaptable/packages/adaptableblotter/README.md

 html.ab--theme-my-theme {
   --ab-theme-loaded: my-theme;

-  /* we define a set of spacings, which you can customize to suit your needs */
+  /* we define a set of spacings, which you can customise to suit your needs */
   --ab-space-0: 0px;
   --ab-space-1: 4px;
   --ab-space-2: 8px;